Uncannly/uncannly/README.md

 The maximum and default are both 1000000.

+Words are currently limited to 20 letters regardless of any options.

 * **unweighted**

 Do not weight probabilities by frequency of words in the corpus.